electroniceel/protoboard/README.md

 * Color doesn't matter as there is next to no soldermask on the boards
 * I found 1.2mm thickness a good compromise between rigidity and ease of cutting
+* But I'd go down to 1mm thickness if you prefer one big board without slots and want to cut it for each project to fit

 Making your own layout
 ----------------------